AI4Finance-Foundation/FinRL-Meta/README.md

-# FinRL-Metaverse: A Univese of Market Environments.
+# FinRL-Meta: A Univese of Market Environments.

 Previously called **Neo_FinRL**: Hundreds of Market Environments for Financial Reinforcement Learning.